 Every lesson plan covers the full educational journey — from early learners through post-secondary.
 One platform for every stage.

-African civilizations, the diaspora, modern achievements — accurate, engaging, and curriculum-mapped across all grade levels for every student.
+African civilizations, the diaspora across the US, Canada, and the Caribbean, and modern-day achievements — accurate, engaging, and curriculum-mapped across all grade levels, spanning from ancient history to the present.

 Reading, writing, social-emotional learning, and career exploration — all grounded in African heritage and the cultural truth that improves engagement and outcomes for every learner.